 Pick More Than One Location

 While everyone’s strategy may be different, someone else will likely want the spot that you have selected.
 If you can get it, it’s your lucky day!
 With that in mind, it is wise to pick 3-5 locations and send in the list or have the list handy when you speak to the event’s salesperson.

 Before you choose a location, consider your budget

-Finally, it’s essential that you keep your total event budget in mind when choosing and paying for a location for your trade show booth.
+Finally, you must keep your total event budget in mind when choosing and paying for a location for your trade show booth.

 Location matters, but it should never come at the cost of other aspects of your rental booth.
 If you’re considering reducing your display or staffing budget to pay for a premium location, it might be worth reconsidering your priorities before you secure your event space.

 Remember, trade shows are all about results.
-If a premium location is beyond your budget, it’s usually better to choose a second-tier location than to dig into other parts of your event budget to secure a top spot.
+Suppose a premium location is beyond your budget.
+In that case, it’s usually better to choose a second-tier location than to dig into other parts of your event budget to secure a top spot.